Decentralized-ID/decentralized-id.github.io/README.md

 >Thanks to those who are working to make our identity experience, and the world, a better place.

 —Information is not so easily organized in a linear fashion.
 This list is a by-product of an effort to enter the best blockchain, self-sovereign, and decentralized identity links into a database to will power a [web-app](https://github.com/infominer33/Crypto-library) for search, navigation by tags, and pages like this with pre-arranged information.
 The SuperSource will have comments, submissions, ratings and reactions; so that it can become a co-operative effort among those who get involved.
-Furthermore, the Crypto SuperSource will be a database of all types of crypto information, not only ID.
+Furthermore, the [Crypto SuperSource](http://crypt0library.net) is a database of all types of crypto information, not only ID.

 In the mean-time, after gathering all of the links I had already into [one collection](/blockchain-id.toml), I knew I could make an awesome list out of them sooner than a live demo of the app that is in progress.

 I'm also working on [/awesome-sovrin](https://github.com/infominer33/awesome-decentralized-id/tree/master/awesome-sovrin/README.md) as a place to focus more on the Sovrin\Indy protocol and ecosystem.
-Ideally, I hope for these 'Awesome' lists to compliment each-other along with [/peacekeeper/blockchain-identity](https://github.com/peacekeeper/blockchain-identity/).
-It will take a bit of thinking, and perhaps some collaboration to decide the best way to do that.
+I hope for these 'Awesome' lists to compliment each-other along with [/peacekeeper/blockchain-identity](https://github.com/peacekeeper/blockchain-identity/).
+I'm open to suggestions on how to do that.

+This is still a work in progress, I expect it to mature over the next month or so.

 **Pull Requests Welcome**